 Five students total graduated from the program on Friday, August 25th, including Michael, Kacie, and three siblings, Dahmon, Davona and Kyesha.
 The ceremony was held at the Hope Center at Pullen, with a feast prepared by the students.
 Each graduate walked away with new culinary knowledge, greater confidence and a ServSafe certificate.

-“I learned how to make difference sauces,” said Kyesha.
+“I learned how to make different sauces,” said Kyesha.
 “I learned how to make peach cobbler from scratch.
 The program helps you.
 If you don’t know how to cook, it’ll teach you things in the kitchen.”

 The Workforce readiness program is a 10-week course focusing on culinary training, employment skills and leadership opportunities for young people with a history of foster care in Durham, Orange and Wake counties.
 The program is the result of a partnership between Inter-Faith Food Shuttle, The Hope Center at Pullen, Life Skills Foundation, Community Partnerships Inc., SaySo, Dress for Success and United Way of the Greater Triangle.